A single-source solution helps wetrooms to go the distance.

-It’s a finely tuned balancing act by anyone’s reckoning, but it doesn’t have to be difficult; a Schlüter®-WETROOM system not only contains all the items that you need for wetroom preparation and tile and stone finishing, but also eliminates compatibility worries, with all products having been designed to work together.
-The benefits of employing such a system can be felt across the construction chain.
-With your entire solution obtained from one source, troubleshooting and admin are easier, and there is a clear point of contact for any advice, aiding timely project progression at every step.
+It’s a finely tuned balancing act by anyone’s reckoning, but it doesn’t have to be difficult; a Schlüter-WETROOM system not only contains all the items that you need for wetroom preparation and tile and stone finishing, but also eliminates compatibility worries, with all products having been designed to work together.
+The benefits of employing such a system can be felt across the construction chain; with your entire specification solution obtained from one source, troubleshooting and administration are easier, and there is a clear point of contact for any advice, aiding timely project progression at every step.

 Proper attention to preparation and finishing enables a beautiful and long-lasting finish for an installation; for each problem you’ll need to address, Schlüter offers a targeted solution.